REJECT Policy

 Pre-matching Technical Details

-For optimal user experience, rejections are made during the pre-matching phase, and there will be some detailed differences when using different derivative rules.
+For optimal user experience, rejections are made during the pre-matching phase.
+Different derivative rules have slightly different behavior.

 For DNS queries

-• If a REJECT policy is matched, Surge will return a No Record DNS response.
-If the frequency limit built into the REJECT policy is triggered, the DNS query will be directly discarded without a response.
+• If a REJECT policy is matched, Surge returns a No Record DNS response.
+If the frequency limit built into the REJECT policy is triggered, the DNS query is discarded without a response.

-• If a REJECT-DROP policy is matched, the DNS query will be directly discarded without a response.
+• If a REJECT-DROP policy is matched, the DNS query is discarded without a response.

 • If a REJECT-NO-DROP policy is matched, it will return a special IP address 198.18.0.244; Surge will generate TCP RST responses for all TCP connections accessing this address.